priyalsoni15/OSS-fetch-github-data/README.md

 Contributions are welcome!
 Please feel free to open a Pull Request describing your changes.
 For major changes, please open an issue first to discuss what you'd like to change.

 ### Contact
-In case of any questions, feel free to reach out to priyal15.soni@gmail.com.
+In case of any questions, feel free to reach out to priyal15.soni@gmail.com or pdsoni@ucdavis.edu

 ### License
 This project is licensed under the Apache License 2.0.